Metal Hammer: Publication history

 Wilfried F. Rimensberger conceived Metal Hammer in 1983, taking the idea of a rock magazine publishing in different languages to Jürgen Wigginghaus, publisher of the German magazine MusikSzene, where Rimensberger was chief editor.
 Wigginghaus helped launch the German edition of Metal Hammer soon after, while Rimensberger launched the flagship, English language version from London in November 1986, installing Harry Doherty, formerly of Melody Maker, as editor.
 The magazine would grow to be published in 11 different languages around the world, including local language editions in Israel, Japan, Serbia, Spain, The Netherlands, Italy, Poland, Hungary and France, also becoming the first Western youth publication in the Soviet Union.

 Metal Hammer was bought by Dennis Publishing in 1994, who sold it to Future in 2000.
 In 2013, start-up publisher TeamRock bought the magazine alongside sister titles Classic Rock and Prog.
 Future bought the three back following the collapse of TeamRock in December 2016.

 In 2018, Future renamed the Teamrock.com website as Louder, a continuation of the 'parent brand' model for Metal Hammer, Classic Rock and Prog that would house all three magazines' websites.

 Metal Hammer Germany was sold separately to Axel Springer SE in 1999.

 Brand extensions

 Metal Hammer Golden Gods Awards

 The Golden Gods Awards were established in 2003 by then-editor Chris Ingham, designed to commemorate the biggest and most exciting names in heavy metal.
-The annual ceremony, featuring band performances in front of a live crowd, took place from 2003-2018.
+The annual ceremony, featuring band performances in front of a live crowd, took place from 2003 to 2018.
 Over the course of 15 years, the likes of Ozzy Osbourne, Iron Maiden, Motörhead, Slipknot, Tony Iommi, Brian May, Dave Mustaine, Rob Zombie, Bill Bailey, Chris Jericho and more either performed or appeared at the awards.